sridharjajoo/NewsApp/README.md

 Also Room was used for adding offline support.

+# Steps of Installation
+1. Fork the github repo.
+2. Install the repo locally.
+3. Generate your own API key from newsapi.org and replace it in the Utils.java class.
+4. Run the app.

 # Project Conventions
 ## MVVM Architecture
 The project follows the MVVM design pattern.<br>